velocity-afk/velocity-afk/README.md

-- 👋 Hi, I’m @Arnoldph11
+- 👋 Hi, I’m @Arnold Philip
-- 🌱 I’m currently learning C language

 <!---
 velocity-afk/velocity-afk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.